mgoellnitz/dinistiq/README.md

 http://repository-tangram.forge.cloudbees.com/snapshot

-The groupid and artifactid are both 'dinistiq'.
+The group id and artifact id are both 'dinistiq'.

-Thus for gradle you will need to add to your repositories sections of the build file the line
+Thus for projects built with gradle you will need to add to your repositories sections of the build file the line

 ```
 maven { url "http://repository-tangram.forge.cloudbees.com/snapshot" }